 With winter quarter in full swing, you might find yourself reflecting on your performance from last quarter.
 Perhaps you’re rewarding yourself on your successful time management with a well-earned burrito from Goody’s.
 Or maybe you’re cursing your unrelenting procrastination while continuing to procrastinate.
 Yet, as you take more challenging classes, you are required to improve your study habits in order to achieve your personal goals.
 Incidentally, this is the basis of what we have in common with viruses.
 Instead of attacking new course loads, however, viruses attempt to target and invade new hosts, often invading human cells.

-Scripps scientists Nathan Grubaugh and Kristian G. Andersen studied the Ebola virus using a sequence catalog of viral genomes created from over 1,400 known Ebola cases, and found the GP-A82V on Ebola’s glycoprotein, or outer protein.
+A team of Scripps scientists led by Dr. Kristian Andersen studied the Ebola virus using a sequence catalog of viral genomes created from over 1,400 known Ebola cases, and found the GP-A82V on Ebola’s glycoprotein, or outer protein.
 Because this glycoprotein is responsible for binding its receptor on host cells, mutations in this area often impact the virus’ ability to spread.
 This is the first time that a mutation has been found in the receptor of the virus since the first Ebola outbreak of 1976, so this study can explain why the virus had such a heightened infectivity rate on humans so suddenly, claiming the lives of over 11,000 people.

 Further supporting this theory is the observation that GP-A82V emerged in the early stages of the epidemic, just before the exponential rise of Ebola cases.
 When scientists tested the GP-A82V mutation on different types of animal cells, they found that primate cells in particular were most likely to be infected.
 While the researchers still aren’t sure as to why this is, one hypothesis holds that the mutation modifies the amino acids in the Ebola virus receptor binding area, which allows the glycoprotein to better bind itself to human host cells, like two puzzle pieces fitting together.
 With large outbreaks of Ebola or other viruses, researchers think that these diseases can evolve to become more successful in a specific host.